opsschool/curriculum/careers.rst

 people with a focus on security and security technology.
 Security Engineering roles can include:

-* Traditional Systems Administrators who maintain security equipment like firewalls and proxies,
+* Traditional Systems Administrators who maintain security equipment like firewalls and proxies
-* Specialists who design and manage complex cryptographic systems,
+* Specialists who design and manage complex cryptographic systems
-* Penetration testers who attempt to identify security vulnerabilities in infrastructure and applications,
+* Penetration testers who attempt to identify security vulnerabilities in infrastructure and applications
 * Engineers with a focus on Identity Management who manage complex authorisation, access control and authentication systems, and
 * Analysts and incident response personnel who respond to security events and incidents